masudtalukdar/UDHR-Ontology-Project---Knowledge-Representation/README.md

 ## Overview

-The UDHR Ontology Project aims to create a structured representation of the basic legal concepts outlined in the Universal Declaration of Human Rights (UDHR).
-This ontology facilitates a better understanding, sharing, and interoperability of human rights concepts across various platforms and systems.
+This project, known as the UDHR Ontology Project, contains an ontology designed to model various entities and their relationships within the domain of human rights as outlined in the Universal Declaration of Human Rights (UDHR).
+The ontology is represented in OWL (Web Ontology Language) and includes classes, properties, and individuals pertinent to this domain.
+It aims to create a structured representation of the basic legal concepts in the UDHR, facilitating better understanding, sharing, and interoperability of human rights concepts across various platforms and systems.

 ## Files

 - **UDHR_Ontology.rdf**: RDF serialization of the UDHR ontology, including classes, subclasses, object properties, data properties, and individuals.
 - **UDHR_Ontology.owl**: OWL serialization of the UDHR ontology, providing a formal representation of the legal concepts in OWL 2.0.

+## Visualization

+The `Radial_Ontology and Tree- Horizontal_Ontology` provides a visual representation of the ontology, illustrating the classes and their interrelationships.
+This diagram can help users understand the structure and the various connections between different elements.

 ## Structure